Social Commerce Trends: Your guide for 2023 Ecommerce

 For example, while integrations with e-commerce platforms like Shopify are increasingly common, the technical and legal logistics of payment and fulfillment can be difficult and costly to build.
 Brands must consider the potential loss of control over payment elements, in addition to collecting valuable first-party data from in-app purchases.

-Get the house in order
+Get your place in order

 By having different online outlets, internal logistics can sometimes be a challenge.
 For example, maintain an organic in-store presence and make sure all content is aligned with the marketing calendar and tells a cohesive story, while taking advantage of new trends.
 Stay on top of the latest releases, talk to your team and partners and get organized internally.
 Be ready and confident to take the leap.